kimoppalfens/kimoppalfens.github.io/_posts/osccservices/_posts/2001-06-02-Security Audit.md

 categories:
   - osccservices
 category: osccservices
 excerpt: "System Center Configuration Manager is gaining interest of the Infosec community at large.
 OSCC's deep understanding of its internal operations and focus on security allows us to perform a vulnerability assessment and report issues in your environment.
-Fixed price offer for report, service available worldwide. "
+Fixed price offer, service available worldwide. "
 tags:
   - SCCM
   - vulnerability